MannyUnchain3d/42-common-core/README.md

 This repository contains my projects completed as part of the 42 Common Core curriculum.

 **Disclaimer**: Please note that while I have strived for accuracy and completeness in these projects, nothing is perfect.
-There is always room for improvement in code, and the subjects at 42 evolve over time.
-Therefore, even if some code appears to be error-free, it may not fully align with the latest subject directives.
+There is always room for improvement in coding, and the subjects at 42 evolve over time.
+Therefore, even if some projects appears to be error-free, it may not fully align with the latest subject directives.
 I strongly encourage everyone to do their due diligence, attempt to code on their own first, and use these projects as a source of inspiration, just as I have ~~copied~~ been "inspired" by others.
 Enjoy!

 (All Badges: [here](https://github.com/MannyUnchain3d/42-project-badges))